indygreg/PyOxidizer/docs/packaging_python_files.rst

 ======================

-The most important packaged :ref:`resource type <packaging_resource_types>` is arguably Python files: source modules, bytecode modules, and extension modules.
+The most important packaged :ref:`resource type <packaging_resource_types>` are arguably Python files: source modules, bytecode modules, extension modules, package resources, etc.

-For PyOxidizer to recognize these Python resources as Python resources (as opposed to regular files), you will need to use the methods on the :ref:`config_type_python_distribution` Starlark type to use the Python distribution to scan for resources, possibly performing a Python packaging action (such as invoking ``pip install``) along the way.
+For PyOxidizer to recognize these Python resources as Python resources (as opposed to regular files), you will need to use the methods on the :ref:`config_type_python_executable` Starlark type to use the settings from the thing being built to scan for resources, possibly performing a Python packaging action (such as invoking ``pip install``) along the way.

 This documentation covers the available methods and how they can be used.